-Grants provide non-profit organizations capital funding to increase access to dental care.
-In addition, grant funding is available to test innovative oral health delivery strategies and address social determinants of health.
+Grants provide non-profit organizations funding to increase access to dental care, test innovative oral health delivery strategies, support dental clinic operations and address social determinants of health.

-An example of a successfully funded project could include a capital grant to expand an existing FQHC dental clinic and an operational grant to hire a community health worker to outreach into a local immigrant community.
+An example of a successfully funded project could include a capital grant to expand an existing Federally Qualified Health Center (FQHC) dental clinic and an operational grant to hire a community health worker to outreach into a local immigrant community.

-Before submitting an LOI for a grant, a potential project must meet the guidelines below.
+Before submitting an letter of intent (LOI) for a grant, a potential project must meet the guidelines below.